AverageHoarder/mkvpropr/README.md

 Only use `s` as input for a group to skip it.

 **v to show possible input values**<br>
-Only use `v` as input to show all available language codes (useful if you're unsure if you have configured a specific language code or forgot what you called it).
+Only use `v` as input to show all available language codes (useful if you're unsure if you have configured a specific input or forgot what you called it).<br>
+It prints the content of [langs](https://github.com/AverageHoarder/mkvpropr?tab=readme-ov-file#langs) as `input | track name`

 **f to show filenames**<br>
 Only use `f` as input to show the filenames of each file in the group (this can help you make sure that you are only editing files that you want to edit).